Nonminimal Couplings and the Forgotten Field of Axion Inflation: Introduction

 Beginning nearly a decade prior to the proposal of the axion, physicists began to clarify that self-interacting scalar fields in curved spacetime will generically develop nonminimal couplings to gravity \cite{Chernikov:1968zm,Callan:1970ze,Bunch:1980br,Bunch:1980bs,Birrell:1982ix,Odintsov:1990mt,Buchbinder:1992rb,Parker:2009uva,Markkanen:2013nwa}.
 Even if the dimensionless nonminimal coupling constants $\xi$ vanish at tree-level in a given model, they will be generated by loop corrections, and hence they are required for self-consistent renormalization of scalar-field models in curved spacetime.
 From the perspective of effective field theory (setting renormalization aside), in $(3 + 1)$ spacetime dimensions such couplings take the form of operators in the action with mass dimension 4, and hence they should be included unless forbidden by the specific symmetries of a given theory.

 In this work we study multifield inflation in the simplest axion model, including the nonminimal coupling of the radial field to gravity.
 The potential for the axion field, when expressed in the Einstein frame, is exponentially sensitive to the radial field.
-This leads to dynamics akin to hybrid inflation \cite{Linde:1991km,Linde:1993cn,Copeland:1994vg}, with a phase of inflation driven by the radial field followed by a phase of inflation driven by the axion.
-This bears a striking resemblance to dynamics recently observed in supergravity \cite{Linde:2018hmx,Aldabergenov:2020bpt} and supergravity-inspired \cite{Christodoulidis:2018qdw} multifield models.
+This leads to dynamics akin to hybrid inflation \cite{Linde:1991km,Linde:1993cn,Copeland:1994vg}, with a phase of inflation driven by the radial field followed by a second phase of inflation driven predominantly by the axion or by an admixture of the two fields, depending on the parameters on the model.
+This bears a strong resemblance to dynamics recently observed in supergravity \cite{Linde:2018hmx,Aldabergenov:2020bpt} and supergravity-inspired \cite{Christodoulidis:2018qdw} multifield models.
 It is particularly striking that the behavior of this model emerges from such simple ingredients.

-Turning to cosmological perturbations, we find a phenomenon recently observed in multifield models with curved field-space manifolds \cite{GrootNibbelink:2000vx,GrootNibbelink:2001qt,Seery:2005gb,Langlois:2008mn,Peterson:2010np,Gong:2011uw,Kaiser:2012ak,Gong:2016qmq,Christodoulidis:2018qdw,Christodoulidis:2019mkj,Christodoulidis:2019jsx,Aldabergenov:2020bpt}, namely, ultra-light isocurvature perturbations \cite{Palma:2020ejf}.
-In the model developed here, the isocurvature perturbations are ultralight during the radial-inflation phase, and develop a nearly scale-invariant spectrum of perturbations on large scales.
-They become super-heavy during the axion-inflation phase, and subsequently rapidly decay.
+Turning to cosmological perturbations, we find a phenomenon recently observed in multifield models with curved field-space manifolds \cite{GrootNibbelink:2000vx,GrootNibbelink:2001qt,Seery:2005gb,Langlois:2008mn,Peterson:2010np,Gong:2011uw,Kaiser:2012ak,Renaux-Petel:2015mga,Gong:2016qmq,Christodoulidis:2018qdw,Christodoulidis:2019mkj,Christodoulidis:2019jsx,Aldabergenov:2020bpt,Fumagalli:2020adf,Grocholski:2019mot,Garcia-Saenz:2018ifx,Garcia-Saenz:2018vqf,Fumagalli:2019noh,Garcia-Saenz:2019njm,Pinol:2018euk,Pinol:2020cdp,Fumagalli:2019ohr,Ashoorioon:2019kcy}, namely, ultra-light isocurvature perturbations \cite{Palma:2020ejf}.
+In the model developed here, the isocurvature perturbations are ultralight during the first inflation phase, and develop a nearly scale-invariant spectrum of perturbations on large scales.
+They become super-heavy during the second inflation phase, and subsequently rapidly decay.
 At the interface of these two regimes, there can be a rapid conversion of isocurvature into curvature perturbations, leading to an overall enhancement of the amplitude of the curvature perturbation power spectrum.
 In the language of multifield inflation, this system exhibits a turning trajectory with a fast turn.